Please select a location from the look up list

 This tool will help you check your eligibility for a VET Student Loan and should be used as a guide only.

 Once you have completed the questions, take a copy of your report to your training provider along with the suggested supporting documentation.

 For more information about VET Student Loans, please refer to the VET Student Loans information booklet.

 Are you 16+ years of age, leaving school, looking for work or wanting to reskill or upskill in an in-demand industry?
 You may be able to study a free or low-fee course through JobTrainer.

 JobTrainer provides access for eligible people to free or low-fee vocational education and training (VET) courses, including accredited diplomas, certificates or a short courses.
 These courses can prepare you for work in fast-growing industries that need skilled workers, like health, aged care and disability support, digital skills and trades.

 The Australian Government has partnered with participating state and territory governments to establish the JobTrainer Fund.
 Training places are available now.

+Each state and territory government may have different eligibility criteria for JobTrainer courses.
+You can contact your relevant state or territory education department to find out what training you are eligible for.
 For more information on courses that may be available through JobTrainer, please select your state or territory below.